-The updated Callander South Masterplan has been prepared to support and faciliate the delivery of these outcomes to create a people-focused, active and walkable extension to Callander.
+An updated Callander South Masterplan was prepared in 2022 to support and facilitate the delivery of these outcomes to create a people-focused, active and walkable extension to Callander.
+Consultation on this took place during 2023 and minor amendments were made to reflect stakeholder comments.